June 1 STRATEGY

 For I was envious of the arrogant As I saw the prosperity of the wicked.

 One mistake common to many people is envy.
 When we watch a great person perform, we want to be like them.
 We try to learn their secrets so that we can be like them one day.
 This is a one-way trip to disappointment.
 We don’t all have that person’s unique abilities or experience.
 We should focus on developing our own unique skills and abilities.
 Christians have this same problem too.
 We shouldn’t want to be someone else; we should want to be the unique person God made us be.
 Be the best you, you can be.
 Are you focused on being who God made you to be?

 June 14 FINAL WHISTLE

 “When I select an appointed time, It is I who judge with equity.“

-For an athlete, when you know it’s coming to the end of the game, you want to push to give your last bit of energy to win.
-The drama increases when you don’t know when the final whistle will blow.
+Athletes are clock watchers.
+They know when it’s coming to the end of the game, and they push to give their last bit of energy to win.
+The drama is increased when you don’t know when the final whistle will blow.
 Games are often won and lost in these final moments.
-Some cheer and others are sad when the whistle sounds.
+Some cheer, and others are sad when the whistle sounds.
 The same is true in our lives.
-Someday, no one knows just when our whistle will blow, and our life will be over.
+Unfortunately, we don’t have a clock on our lives to watch, so no one knows just when our life will be over.
 Nothing can be done after the whistle to change the result.
 We all know it’s coming.
 Will you be happy or sad when the final whistle sounds?

 1 Kings 12:20-13:34